keyes-timothy/med-pride/reports/outness_paper/outness_report.md

   - If they attend an MD or a DO program (`degree_type`)

-Note that working with the columns starting with `gender_`, `so_`, and `race_` is a little tricky because none of the categories is mutually-exclusive (someone can identify as both “gay” and “lesbian”, for instance).
+Note that working with the columns starting with `gender_`, `so_`, and `race_` is a little tricky because none of the categories are mutually-exclusive (someone can identify as both “gay” and “lesbian”, for instance).
 So, even though we can describe variables encoding gender, sexual orientation, and race as categorical, we have to be